windingwind/zotero-pdf-translate/README.md

 > If the engine you want is not yet supported, please post an issue.

+***Google**
+Google does not require a secret, but you can put your own API URL in the secret to replace the default URL (translate.google.com/translate.googleapi.com).

 **Microsoft Translate**
 Apply [here](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/quickstart-translator?tabs=csharp).
 Copy your secret and paste it into the settings.
 The secret format is `MY_SECRET`.